-We are early in our development efforts and have three drug candidates, selinexor, verdinexor and KPT-8602, in clinical development for treatment of human diseases.
+We are early in our development efforts and have four drug candidates, selinexor, verdinexor, KPT-8602 and KPT-9274, in clinical development for treatment of human diseases.
 The success of these and any of our other drug candidates will depend on several factors, including the following:

-- successful completion of preclinical studies; - successful enrollment in, and completion of, clinical trials, including demonstration of a favorable risk-benefit ratio; - receipt of marketing approvals from applicable regulatory authorities; - establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our drug candidates; - establishing sales, marketing, manufacturing and distribution capabilities to commercialize any drugs for which we may obtain marketing approval; - launching commercial sales of the drugs, if and when approved, whether alone or in collaboration with others; - acceptance of the drugs, if and when approved, by patients, the medical community and third-party payors; - effectively competing with other therapies; - obtaining and maintaining coverage and adequate reimbursement by third-party payors, including government payors, for any approved drugs; - maintaining an acceptable safety profile of the drugs following approval; - · enforcing and defending intellectual property rights and claims; and - maintaining and growing an organization of scientists and business people, and possibly collaborators, who can develop and commercialize our drug candidates.
+- successful completion of preclinical studies; - acceptance by the FDA of investigational new drug applications, or INDs, for our drug candidates prior to commencing clinical studies; - successful enrollment in, and completion of, clinical trials, including demonstration of a favorable risk-benefit ratio; - receipt of marketing approvals from applicable regulatory authorities; - establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our drug candidates; - establishing sales, marketing, manufacturing and distribution capabilities to commercialize any drugs for which we may obtain marketing approval; - launching commercial sales of the drugs, if and when approved, whether alone or in collaboration with others; - acceptance of the drugs, if and when approved, by patients, the medical community and third-party payors; - effectively competing with other therapies; - obtaining and maintaining coverage and adequate reimbursement by third-party payors, including government payors, for any approved drugs;

+- maintaining an acceptable safety profile of the drugs following approval; - · enforcing and defending intellectual property rights and claims; and - maintaining and growing an organization of scientists and business people, and possibly collaborators, who can develop and commercialize our drug candidates.